quii/learn-go-with-tests/http-server.md

 }
 ```

-While our tests are passing but we don't really have working software.
-If you try and run main and use the software as intended it doesn't work because we haven't got round to implementing `PlayerStore` correctly.
-This is fine though, by focusing on our handler we have identified the interface that we need, rather than trying to design it up-front.
+Even though our tests are passing we don't really have working software.
+If you try and run `main` and use the software as intended it doesn't work because we haven't got round to implementing `PlayerStore` correctly.
+This is fine though; by focusing on our handler we have identified the interface that we need, rather than trying to design it up-front.

-We _could_ start writing some tests around our `InMemoryPlayerStore` but it's only a temporary thing for when we use a _real_ database.
+We _could_ start writing some tests around our `InMemoryPlayerStore` but it's only here temporarily until we implement a more robust way of persisting player scores (i.e. a database).

 What we'll do for now is write an _integration test_ between our `PlayerServer` and `InMemoryPlayerStore` to finish off the functionality.
 This will let us get to our goal of being confident our application is working, without having to directly test `InMemoryPlayerStore`.
-Not only that, but when we get around to implementing `PlayerStore` with a real database, we can just plug that implementation directly into our integration test if we want to.
+Not only that, but when we get around to implementing `PlayerStore` with a database, we can test that implementation with the same integration test.

 ### Integration tests

-Integration tests can be useful for testing that larger areas of your system work but you must bear in mind
+Integration tests can be useful for testing that larger areas of your system work but you must bear in mind:

 - They are harder to write
-- When they fail, it can be difficult to know why (as usually its a bug within a component of the integration test) and can be harder to fix
+- When they fail, it can be difficult to know why (as usually it's a bug within a component of the integration test) and so can be harder to fix
-- Sometimes slower to run (as they often are used to test against a "real" component, like a database)
+- They are sometimes slower to run (as they often are used with "real" components, like a database)

 For that reason, it is recommended that you research _The Test Pyramid_.

 ## Write the test first

-In the interests of brevity, I am going to show you the final refactored test.
+In the interest of brevity, I am going to show you the final refactored integration test.

 ```go
 func TestRecordingWinsAndRetrievingThem(t *testing.T) {